parismollo/CoSMMF/docs/rapport_final.md

 3. Constructs a path for the merged file where all changes will be applied.
 This is done using snprintf to append the base file name to a predefined directory and prefix, resulting in a path like merge/merge_all_%s.
 4. Attempts to open or create the merged file in write mode (O_WRONLY), with flags to create the file if it doesn't exist (O_CREAT) and to truncate it if it does (O_TRUNC).
 Permissions are set to 0666.
 5. Reads from the source file in chunks (1024 bytes at a time) and writes each chunk directly to the merged file.
 This process continues until all content from the source file has been copied.
-6. Opens the directory logs where all log folders are assumed to be located.
+6. Opens the directory logs where all log folders are located.
 If successful, the function then iterates through each entry in this directory.
 7. For each directory entry, the function checks if it is a directory (ignoring '.' and '..').
 It constructs the path to this subdirectory and opens it.
 8. Within each log subdirectory, the function iterates through all entries.
 For each entry, it checks (using a function `is_log_file`) whether the file is a log file corresponding to the original source file.
 Constructs the path to each relevant log file and opens it in read-only mode.
 9. For each opened log file, the function calls `apply_merge`, passing the file descriptor of the merged file and the log file.
 This function will apply the changes recorded in the log file to the merged file.
 Closes each log file descriptor after processing.